A mutation-selection model for general genotypes with recombination: Introductory example: Multiplicative selective costs

 in which case $c = b_0^* - b_1^*$.
 Such a constant exists if and only if

-Note that there are three possible cases: \begin{itemize} \item If $\nu(\M)<e^{-1}$, then there are two equilibria, corresponding to the two distinct solutions of $c e^{-c}=\nu(\M)$.
-The equilibrium corresponding to the smaller $c$ is attractive, while that corresponding to the larger $c$ is unstable. \item If $\nu(\M)>e^{-1}$, then there is no equilibrium. \item If $\nu(\M)=e^{-1}$, then there is a single equilibrium, which is unstable. \end{itemize}
+Note that there are three possible cases. \begin{itemize} \item If $\nu(\M)<e^{-1}$, then there are two equilibria, corresponding to the two distinct solutions of $c e^{-c}=\nu(\M)$.
+The equilibrium corresponding to the smaller $c$ is attractive, while that corresponding to the larger $c$ is unstable. \item If $\nu(\M)>e^{-1}$, then there is no equilibrium. \item If $\nu(\M)=e^{-1}$, then there is a single equilibrium, which is unstable. \end{itemize} We are now in a position to give an example which previews the general approaches in the following sections.
+Take $ \M = [1, \infty) \subset \bR_{+}$.
+We generate multiplicative selective costs from the function $ \theta(m) = \log(m/(m-1)) $, so that We take mutation measure to be the measure $\nu(dm) = u (2/m^3) \, dm $ with total mass $\nu(\M) = u $.
+We have just seen that when $ u < e^{-1} $ there exists an equilibrium whose Radon-Nikodym derivative with respect to $\nu$ is given by